 My bike has been stolen in San Francisco – now what do I do!?

 We are so sorry about your bike being stolen; now let’s try to get it back!
 If you do find your bike listed online or in person, remember to stay safe and call the police.
-For faster investigations go to your local police district station to file a police report rather than online.
+For faster investigations, go to your local district police station to file a police report instead of filing the report online or by phone.
 Here are all the steps to follow after your bike is stolen.
-If your bike is stolen, please contact us at (415) 553-1984 or firstname.lastname@example.org as soon as possible.
+Please contact us at (415) 553-1984 or firstname.lastname@example.org as soon as possible.

 Yes, we are getting out stickers out to everyone that registers to place as a deterrent on your bicycle.
 Each bike has a designated registration sticker number.
 We occasionally have a back log of requests, but we are always sending new ones out.
 You should receive your sticker in the mail 4 – 6 weeks after registering.
 SAFE Bikes is part of a small non-profit with limited funding and resources, so please be patient with us!
 Contact email@example.com for follow up on your registration.